colehaus/colex/posts/cooperatives/main.md

 If it does not go bankrupt, <a href="#arg-map" id="accum">the profits generated during that step are distributed</a>.
 For worker cooperatives, all profits accrue to the worker-owners within the cooperative.
-For capital-managed segments, labor's share of income (estimated at 70% (which is on the high end) [@karabarbounis13] [@gomme04]) accrues to the segment's workers and capital's share of income accrues to the capitalists of the segment's firm.
+For capital-managed segments, labor's share of income (estimated at 70% [@karabarbounis13] [@gomme04]) accrues to the segment's workers and capital's share of income accrues to the capitalists of the segment's firm.

-The accumulated profit of workers in a capital-managed segment is represented in the automaton by opacity of a <span class="capital">purple cell interior</span>.
-The accumulated profit of the capitalists for capital-managed segments is represented by the opacity of a <span class="capital">purple cell border</span>
-enclosing all segments owned by the firm.
-The accumulated profit of worker-owners in a worker cooperative is represented in the automaton by the opacity of a <span class="labor">green cell interior</span>.
-Worker cooperatives sharing an ancestor (e.g. cooperative B and C were both founded by cooperative
-A) will be enclosed by a single border.
+The accumulated income of workers in a capital-managed segment is represented in the automaton by opacity of the <span class="capital">purple cell interior</span>.
+The accumulated income of the capitalists (of a given firm) is represented by the opacity of the <span class="capital">purple cell border</span> enclosing all segments owned by the firm.
+The accumulated income of worker-owners in a worker cooperative is represented in the automaton by the opacity of the <span class="labor">green cell interior</span>.
+Worker cooperatives sharing an ancestor (e.g. cooperative B and C were both founded by cooperative A) are enclosed by a single border.

 ### Empty market segments